-Born to Bangladeshi parents in Britain, Bose grew up in Bangladesh and the United States, where she studied law at Columbia University.
-She also studied art at Wesleyan University in Connecticut and did graduate work at Viswabharati University in India.
+Born to Bangladeshi parents in Britain, Bose grew up in Bangladesh and the United

+States, where she studied law at Columbia University.
+She also studied art in Wesleyan University in Connecticut and did graduate work at Viswabharati University in India.

-It was at Columbia Law School that she met her husband, Mike Bennett, whom she says is a good art critic.
+It was at Columbia Law School that she met her future husband, Mike Bennett, who she says is a good art critic.
 The couple were married in Washington in 1994.

-While her baby daughter, Tuli, was taken care of by another woman and her husband was busy greeting guests, Bose also talked about her life as a lawyer-painter and now a mother.
+While her baby daughter Tuli

+was being held by another woman and her husband was busy greeting guests, Bose also talked about her life as a lawyer-painter and now a moth-

-"It's really difficult for me only to paint.
-I become lonely," she laughed.
+"It's really difficult for me only to paint, I become lonely," she laughed.
 "The life of an artist is very lonely.